Video: Guide to Making Efficient Air-Processed Perovskite Devices

 This guide provides information on how to:

-- prepare and deposit a PEDOT:PSS hole transport layer
+- Prepare and deposit a PEDOT:PSS hole transport layer (AI 4083 PEDOT:PSS is used in this video)

 The structure of the finished device is: